shtut16/course-scheduler/README.md

 In the `scheduler_backend` (settings.py), make sure CORS settings allow your frontend origin (http://localhost:3000).

+### 5. Run Webapp
+While the backend and frontend is running, you can visit http://localhost:3000/ to use the Course Scheduler.

 ### Notes
 1. Make sure Python, Node.js, Django are installed on your system.